raviteja-pegata/code-assessment/README.md

 Based on the action (BOOK or CANCEL), the respective function (book_seat or cancel_seat) is called.
 Outputs SUCCESS or FAIL based on the operation result.

- Error Handling:
-    If an invalid number of arguments is provided, the script prints "FAIL".
-    Errors related to seat booking or cancellation (e.g., already booked, invalid seat, gaps in the layout) are handled and reported via specific messages (e.g., "FAIL - Seat(s) already booked" or "FAIL - Invalid seat or layout").
-    Error Handling
+Error Handling:-
+_______________

 The system is built with robust error handling to ensure that invalid operations do not crash the program and that the user is informed of the exact reason for failure.

 Invalid Number of Arguments:

 If the script is not provided exactly 4 arguments, it immediately prints "FAIL" and exits.
 This ensures the correct usage of the system.
 Invalid Seat Identifiers:

 The function seat_to_index converts seat identifiers (like A1) to row and seat indices.
 If an invalid seat is provided (e.g., a seat outside the range), the system catches IndexError or ValueError and returns "FAIL".
 This ensures no invalid seat numbers cause unexpected crashes.
 Double Booking:

 If the user tries to book a seat that is already reserved, the book_seat function detects this and returns "FAIL - Seat(s) already booked".
 This prevents multiple bookings of the same seat.
 Booking Over Gaps:

 If the user tries to book seats across gaps (represented by _), the system prevents the operation by returning "FAIL - Invalid seat or layout".
 This ensures that the booking remains consistent with the seat layout.
 Cancelling Unbooked Seats:

 The cancel_seat function checks whether the seat is already booked.
 If the seat wasn't booked, it returns "FAIL - Seat wasn't reserved", preventing the user from canceling an unbooked seat.
 Seat Layout Integrity:

 The system ensures that any booking or cancellation that crosses gaps in the layout is prevented.
 This prevents invalid bookings from breaking the seat layout structure.